-A HIRF, or high-intensity radiated field, is a field of RF energy so strong it has a significant impact on the performance of a device under test.
-HIRF testing focuses on aircraft.
-In particular, safeguarding against aerospace disasters; HIRF can cause directional malfunctions and potentially aerospace disasters.
-Common sources of HIRF come from external radiators such as radar and broadcasting, and from transmitters installed on the aircraft.
+HIRF, or High-Intensity Radiated Field, is radio frequency (RF) energy that is so strong it has a significant impact on the performance of an EUT.
+As a result, radiated susceptibility requirements are mandated by the FAA (Federal Aviation Administration), EASA (European Aviation Safety Agency), and other aerospace regulatory agencies.
+Common sources of these high-intensity radiated fields come from external radiators such as radar and broadcasting, and from transmitters installed on the aircraft.

 The greatest concern of high-intensity radiated fields is on aircrafts’ electrical and electronic systems which can be damaged or destroyed, causing the aircraft to malfunction during flight.
 To prevent such disasters from occurring, HIRF regulations exist to ensure that aircraft electrical and electronic systems will continue to operate safely without interruption, failure, or malfunction.

 The Code of Federal Regulations (CFR) for the United States government, along with other standards, calls for HIRF testing and protection against HIRF.
 These standards exist to ensure that every electrical and electronic system installed in an airplane must perform regardless of any interference to guarantee a safe flight.